hoffmaao/PolarRover/README.md

 # PolarRover
-software navigation and hardware specifications for University of Washington polar rover.
+Software navigation and hardware specifications for University of Washington polar rover.